 The 2020 Patty Kazmaier Memorial Award winner will be announced on Friday (March 27) at 1:30 p.m.
 ET. on USA Hockey's YouTube and Facebook channels.
 An award of The USA Hockey Foundation, the Patty Kazmaier Memorial Award is presented annually to the top player in NCAA Division I women’s ice hockey.

-After bursting onto the college hockey scene as a freshman, Alina Mueller isn’t just repeating her standout debut, she’s improving on it.
+After bursting onto the college hockey scene as a freshman, Alina Mueller didn't just repeat her standout debut, she improved on it.

-A star sophomore forward at Northeastern, Mueller is doing it with a greater sense of confidence this season, allowing her to once again enter the conversation for the prestigious Patty Kazmaier Award, presented annually to the top women’s college hockey player in the nation.
+A star sophomore forward at Northeastern, Mueller did it with a greater sense of confidence this season, allowing her to once again enter the conversation for the prestigious Patty Kazmaier Award, presented annually to the top women’s college hockey player in the nation.